blackcats1878/CSCI-572/README.md

 <h3>Homework 2: Web Crawling</h3>
 <p>
-    Description: Working with a simple web crawler to measureaspects of a crawl, studying the characteristicsof  the  crawl,  downloading  web  pages from
+    Objectives: Working with a simple web crawler to measureaspects of a crawl, studying the characteristicsof  the  crawl,  downloading  web  pages from
     the crawl and gathering webpage metadata,  all from pre-selected news websites.